adbacker/spam/readme.md

 }
 ```

 That's it.
 Easy, eh?
-Static selectors as a further reinforcement that page objects should NOT maintain any sort of state.
+The selectors are static as further reinforcement that page objects should NOT maintain any sort of state.

 Next up...